-7.12.3 Grease compatibility
+7.12.1.5 Grease compatibility

 You can say that greases are compatible when the properties of the mixture lie within the property ranges of the greases individually.

 In general, greases with the same type of soap are compatible; however, depending on the proportion of the mixture, there might be incompatibility.
 Therefore, it is not recommended to mix different types of grease without consulting the grease supplier or WEG.

-Some thickeners and basic oils cannot be mixed, because they do not form a homogeneous mixture.
+Some thickeners and basic oils cannot be mixed because they do not form a homogeneous mixture.
 In this case, one cannot rule the possibility of hardening or softening of the grease, or reduction of the dropping point of the resulting mixture.

-Greases with different types of base must never be mixed.
+Greases with different types of bases must never be mixed.

-For example: Lithium-based greases must never be mixed with sodium or calciumbased greases.
+For example: Lithium-based greases must never be mixed with sodium or calcium-based greases.

-7.12.4 Bearing disassembly
+7.12.1.6 Bearing disassembly

-Figure 7.3: Parts of the grease-lubricated rolling bearing
+Figure 7.1: Parts of the grease-lubricated rolling bearing

 - 1. Inner bearing cap

 - 2. White felt

 - 3. Bearing cap fastening screw

 - 4. Disc fastening screw

 - 5. Outer bearing cap

 - 6. Labyrinth taconite seal

 - 7. Grease flinger fastening screw

 - 8. Grease flinger

 - 9. Grease collecting drawer

 - 10. Rolling bearing

-- 11. Grease nipple
+- Grease nipple

+Thermal protect

 - Thermal protector

 External closing disc

+- 13. External closing disc